How European Finance is Deployed

 The terms of contributions to SDG7 are necessarily of a certain qualitative standard.
 Agenda 2030 is about human well-being and the 17 SDGs are explicitly inter-dependent.
 This means contributions to SDG7 are not only investments that provide access to sustainable energy services, but they should simultaneously promote – or at least do not prejudice against – the achievement of other SDGs.

 Deeper analysis of ODA loans reveals the true efforts made by the EU and its member states in partnering Africa.
-While not complete, sample data from 2016-2018 suggest that these loans have an average ‘grant element’ (the proportion of the value of the loan gifted via high levels of concessionality) of 50%.
-If this average is extrapolated to all loans issued, it can be surmised that the EU and its Member States may have granted some EUR 6.5 billion to SDG7 projects in Africa over the study period.
+Data from 2015-2020 shows that these loans have an average ‘grant element’ (the proportion of the value of the loan gifted via high levels of concessionality) of 53%.
+Analysis over the study period showed this grant element increased from 48% in 2015, to 59% in 2020.

 An examination of the subsectors at which EU and Member States‘ funding is directed sheds light on the ways in which European finance is being deployed to improve the energy sector as a whole.
 While Lower Middle Income Countries and Upper Middle Income Countries have benefitted primarily from funding for renewable generation, Least Developed Countries (LDCs) have benefitted from significant amounts of funding, in both grants and highly concessional loans, to their transmission and distribution infrastructure – a critical area in achieving electricity access for all in a continent where access rates stand at just 44.8% on average.
 Europe is also giving greater attention to capacity building and policy support in LDCs, with disbursements of grant funding to this end having risen from EUR 2.9 million in 2014 to EUR 28.1 million in 2020.